-No matter what type of property you own, the roof on it will usually have some sort of warranty. actually, there's two warranties – the actual one and one thats inferred or implied.
-Lets talk a little bit about the warranties on your roof.
+No matter what type of property you own, the roof on it will usually have some sort of warranty.
+Actually, there are two types of warranties – the actual one and one that’s inferred or implied.
+Let’s learn more about roof warranties.

 The materials manufacturer will issue a warranty guaranteeing that their product will perform to certain standards over a specific period of time.
 It could be 10, 15, 20 or even more years, depending on the type of material they’re made of.
-They are taking for granted that the installation was performed correctly and that routine maintenance is being done on their product.
-Let’s say your roof is looking like it needs to be replaced with a new one and the materials were warranted for 10 years.
-Alo, lets say your roofing contractor did a good job following the installation instructions and installed your roof perfectly.
+They are taking for granted that the installation was performed correctly and that routine maintenance is being done.
+Let’s say your roof is looking like it needs to be replaced and the materials were warrantied for 10 years.
+Also, lets say your roofing contractor did a good job following the installation instructions and installed your roof perfectly.
 If the materials fail during your 10 year warranty period, the manufacturer is guaranteeing that they will be replaced with no cost to you.

 A roofing installation contractor should provide a warranty that their workmanship will be guaranteed over a specific period of time.
 The most common is 2 years.
 So, if your contractor makes a mistake in installing your roof, and it fails from their bad workmanship, the professional roofing contractor will honor their warranty and supply the materials and labor to fix the problem.
 Make sure you scrutinize this one very carefully, making sure both labor and materials are covered, not just one or the other.